Learning Disentangled Representation for One-shot Progressive Face Swapping: Method

 \subsubsection{Reconstruction Loss}

-One challenging problem for face swapping is that there is no ground-truth supervision provided for training.
-To further encourage the network to generate realistic and meaningful face images, a constraint on the reconstruction of the original images should be accounted for in the network.
-Therefore, a reconstruction loss is employed to penalize the difference between the input image and its reconstruction that can be formulated as:
+One challenging problem for face swapping is that no ground-truth supervision is provided for training.
+To encourage the network to generate realistic and meaningful face images, a constraint on the reconstruction of the original images should be accounted for in the network.
+Therefore, a reconstruction loss is employed to penalize the difference between the input image and its reconstruction:

 The overall reconstruction loss can be calculated as: